 Typically, the police must have a search warrant based on probable cause and authorized by an impartial judge before searching private property.
 If the police search your home but do not have a warrant, tell your lawyer immediately.

 The police can conduct warrantless searches only under specific conditions.
 For example, they may conduct a search if someone who lives in your home gives them permission.
-Alternatively, if they are lawfully present in your home for some reason and evidence is in plain view, they can seize it without a warrant.
+Alternatively, if they are lawfully present in your home for some reason and the evidence is in plain view, they can seize it without a warrant.

 Even when the police have search warrants, they might be faulty.
 The warrant must specifically state the places to be searched and the type of evidence sought.
 The police cannot search places not mentioned within the warrant.